-When immunotherapy began to revolutionize lung cancer treatment, Chicago’s mesothelioma program saw its potential.
+Immunotherapy began to revolutionize lung cancer treatment several years ago.
+Chicago’s mesothelioma program saw its potential.
 In 2015, the program conducted one of the first major trials of pembrolizumab (Keytruda) for mesothelioma.

-The mesothelioma program’s research efforts continue under the leadership of Dr. Hedy Kindler, a former president of the International Mesothelioma Interest Group.
+The mesothelioma program’s research efforts continue under the leadership of Dr. Hedy Kindler.
+She is a former president of the International Mesothelioma Interest Group.

-In 2012, the H. Lee Moffitt Cancer Center & Research Institute in Tampa set up a specialized mesothelioma program to take full advantage of its doctors’ talent and experience.
+In 2012, the H. Lee Moffitt Cancer Center & Research Institute in Tampa set up a specialized mesothelioma program.
+They developed it to take full advantage of its doctors’ talent and experience.

-Moffitt’s research team focuses on perfecting intensity-modulated radiation therapy and testing experimental immunotherapy treatments.
+Moffitt’s research team focuses on perfecting intensity-modulated radiation therapy and testing immunotherapy.
 They have also pioneered a method of injecting chemotherapy only into blood vessels that lead directly to a patient’s tumor.

-The Mesothelioma Research and Treatment Center conducts numerous clinical trials, including some open to patients with hard-to-treat cell types who are usually ineligible.
+The Mesothelioma Research and Treatment Center conducts numerous clinical trials.
+Some are open to patients with hard-to-treat cell types who are usually ineligible.
 The program is led by Dr. Scott Antonia.

 The Pacific Heart, Lung & Blood Institute is a nonprofit cancer research organization founded in 2002.
-The Los Angeles-based institute established its mesothelioma division in 2012 to expand its mission to develop immunotherapy and gene therapy treatments for cancer.
+The Los Angeles-based institute established its mesothelioma division in 2012.
+It has a mission to develop immunotherapy and gene therapy treatments for cancer.

 The Pacific Mesothelioma Center’s research is guided by the director of UCLA’s mesothelioma program, Dr. Robert Cameron.
-The center follows Cameron’s philosophy of combining lung-sparing surgery with traditional and experimental cancer therapies.
+The center follows Cameron’s philosophy of combining lung-sparing surgery with cancer therapies.

 The lab is run by Dr. Arti Shukla, an associate professor of pathology and laboratory medicine.
 Her team’s goal is to discover the molecular basis for how asbestos causes disease.

-Their work made headlines in 2018 when they published a report on how asbestos-exposed lung cells send signals that change the gene expression of mesothelial cells.
+Their work made headlines in 2018.
+They published a report on how asbestos-exposed lung cells change.
+They send signals that change the gene expression of mesothelial cells.

 Massachusetts General Hospital in Boston founded the Vaccine and Immunotherapy Center in 2009.
 Its mission is to rapidly turn laboratory discoveries into improved medical treatments.

 The center’s work is guided by Dr. Mark Poznansky, a professor at Harvard Medical School.
-One of the center’s laboratories, headed by Dr. Huabiao Chen, focuses on testing immunotherapy combinations that show promise for mesothelioma treatment.
+One of the center’s laboratories is headed by Dr. Huabiao Chen.
+It focuses on testing immunotherapy combinations that show promise for mesothelioma treatment.